.github/scitor.yaml

 integration: issue # "issue" (default) or "discussion"

-# AI analysis: sentiment, category, and summary
+# AI analysis: sentiment, category, summary, and language detection

 # Priority configuration